Explainable Semantic Communication for Text Tasks: Proposed TESC Scheme

-Furthermore, to further filter the extracted semantic triplets, we can utilize the prior knowledge stored in the knowledge base of the transceiver and discard the semantic triplets that do not contribute to the completion of the task.
-Taking the examples of sentiment analysis and question-answering tasks, we can illustrate the second step of the semantic filtering method.
-In sentiment analysis, we can leverage the knowledge that semantic triplets with longer entities and richer relationships tend to include more verbs or adjectives expressing sentiment, making them more useful for analyzing the sentiment of the original text.
-Therefore, after filtering redundant triplets in the first step, preference can be given to the triplets with longer entities and richer relationships.
-In contrast, for the question-answering task, we have the prior knowledge that the questions and answers will only involve specific types of entities, and hence unmatched or irrelevant triplets have a higher probability of being filtered.
-The proposed task-specific filtering method can significantly reduce the amount of transmitted data, by up to 80.04\%, without any compromise in task performance.
+where ${\boldsymbol{X}_{\rm{t}}}$ is the final transmitted semantic triplets.
+The knowledge-based semantic filtering step is closely tied to the task at hand, and we can illustrate this through examples such as sentiment analysis and QA tasks.
+In sentiment analysis, we can leverage the knowledge that triplets with longer entities and richer relationships tend to include more verbs or adjectives expressing sentiment.
+These triplets are more valuable for analyzing the sentiment of the original text.
+Therefore, after filtering redundant triplets in the first step, there is a preference for retaining triplets with longer entities and richer relationships.
+In addition, for QA task, we possess prior knowledge that questions and answers typically involve specific types of entities, such as position, size, time, etc. Thus, unmatched or irrelevant triplets have a higher likelihood of being filtered out.
+Mathematically, we employ a selection score ${S_{\rm{QA}}}\left( {{{\boldsymbol{a}}_i}} \right)$ calculated as follows

-After applying the proposed triplet-based semantic representation method, the next step is to encode the semantic triplets and transmit them to perform downstream tasks.
-This forms the entire SCST system, which will be explained in further detail in the following section.